wp-plugins/teleport/readme.txt

 This update adds title attributes to the Teleport buttons.
 If you forget which button does what, you can now hover over the button to see it's function.

 == 1.2.3 =
-This update improves javascript for better compatability and allows you to close the Teleporter by clicking the dimmed out site behind it.
+This update improves javascript for better compatibility and allows you to close the Teleporter by clicking the dimmed out site behind it.

+= 1.2.4 =
+Updated plugin information